physiopy/physiopy-automations/README.md

 ## Automations implemented in this repo :tada:

+> **Please note:** there are many more workflows used within physiopy repos, [we are working towards documenting them all in this README](https://github.com/physiopy/physiopy-test-workflows/issues/16).
+Check out the
+[physiopy-repository-template](https://github.com/physiopy/physiopy-repository-template) to see some core repo set-up.

 ### 1 - [AllContributors](https://github.com/apps/allcontributors) app

 This app helps recognise diverse contributions to physiopy repos, using this [emoji key](https://allcontributors.org/docs/en/emoji-key).
 How it works: